MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Annihilator Totem**

-: Kills the afflicted player.
-Inflicted on all players when an Annihilator Totem is charged.
+: Kills the afflicted player shortly after application.
+Continously inflicted on all players when an Annihilator Totem is charged.

 ### Interactables
 **Pedestals**